2019 Cyclone Idai: Fact, Figures and How to Help

 “A family saw their brick house swept away from them.
 When they went to another house for safety, the roof collapsed,” said Machiel Pouw.
 “Another family fled for safety in a tree.
 There are tens of thousands of heartbreaking stories like this, lives shattered over the past days.”

 The disaster is one of the worst in southern Africa in decades.
 Areas of Zimbabwe and Malawi are also under water.
-Concerns grow that should dams in Zimbabwe fail, there could be even more flooding in Mozambique.
+Concerns grow as there are still many communities that cannot be accessed.

 What is Cyclone Idai’s death toll?